What Is Agile?

 It is also important to notice that customers do not always have a precise idea of the final product they wants, and the market keeps evolving during all the development phase.
 Therefore it is often necessary to add value to the initial requirements with all the new information that came up from a fast-paced environment.

 With this situation in mind, 17 software developers met in 2001, in Utah, to find new lightweight development methods.
 As a result of this encounter, they published the Agile Manifesto which covers the “better ways of developing software by doing it and helping others do it” and includes 4 values and 12 principles.

 Agile philosophy allows teams to adapt rapidly to changing customer requirements or environments where continuous improvements are expected.
 Agile software development is based on an incremental and iterative approach where there are no final products, but continuously improving ones.

-Although Agile methodologies can be adopted by many industry sectors, there is extensive evidence of its effective use in the software development industry due to the need to adapt software products to the never-stopping market.
+Although Agile methodologies can be adopted by many industry sectors, there is extensive evidence of their effective use in the software development industry due to the need to adapt software products to the never-stopping market.

-An agile team is not a pre-defined group of people that have a specific number of roles/skills but a cross-functional team with all the competencies needed to define, build, test and deliver working increments of the product such as developers, business analysts/customers, testers, designers, etc.
+An Agile team is not a predefined group of people that have a specific number of roles/skills but a cross-functional team with all the competencies needed to define, build, test and deliver working increments of the product such as developers, business analysts/customers, testers, designers, etc.